 - Vanilla Shaker Wall Blind Cabinet Specifications

-Here are a few videos put together to show you what you will be facing when you open up your first RTA Wall and or Base Kitchen Cabinet.
-There is also an instructional video on how to install your upgraded drawer slides for Mocha Shaker, Autumn Shaker and Marquis Cinnamon Cabinets.
+Here are a few videos put together to show you what you will be facing when you open up your first RTA Wall and or Base.
+There is also an instructional video on how to install your upgraded drawer slides for some of our cabinets.
 Keep checking back for more instructional videos or subscribe to our YouTube channel:

 Now that you have your new RTA kitchen cabinets, you are ready to move on to the next big step.....Installing your kitchen cabinets.
 While the actual installation of the Kitchen Cabinets isn't all that hard, the critical first step is measuring and marking out where the cabinets will go.
 By placing layout markings on the walls and floors, it will not only help you with kitchen cabinet placement and stud locations, but it will also help you locate where adjustments and shims will be required.
 Before we get started there are a couple of items that you will need for the project:

 1" x 3" Piece of lumber (6'-8' in length) or an Inverted U-shaped frame (see notes below)